Keysight/infragraph/docs/src/index.md

 [GraphIt](https://github.com/Keysight/graphit) is a schema used to describe AI/HPC infrastructure and is based on the following core principles:

 * logical infrastructure can be described using graph concepts such as vertexes and edges
-    * vertexes are devices
+    * vertexes are device instances
-    * edges are connections
+    * an edge is 2 device instances separated by a link
-    * paths are a collections of connections
+    * a path is a collection of connections
 * there is a difference between logical infrastructure and physical definition
 * logical infrastructure should be composable
 * logical infrastructure is loosely coupled to physical definitions